 The Start of the Riots

-One theory is that a lesbian caused the riot by striking out at a policeman who was mauling her.
+One theory is that a lesbian woman caused the riot by striking out at a policeman who was mauling her.

 One thing we do know, though, is that on the night of 28th June 1969, eight plainclothes or undercover police officers entered the packed Stonewall Inn and began to arrest and usher people out of the pub.
 More N.Y.P.D.
 Officers were arriving in vans and cars outside the Inn, ready to put the detained people in the back of them.

 As the riots continued, crowds could hear a siren announcing the arrival of more officers, as well as the squadron of the Tactical Patrol Force (T.P.F.).
-These guys were the city’s riot police.
+These were the city’s riot police.
 They tried marching down in formation through Christopher Street.
-Still, the protesters outsmarted them by running away and then circling the short blocks of the Village and then coming back up behind the police, carrying on with the rioting.
+Still, the protesters outsmarted them by running away and then circling the short blocks of the West Village and then coming back up behind the police, carrying on with the protests.